willhowes/makers_portfolio_and_notes/week_5.md

 ## Takeaways & Notes

 ### Monday's code review
-* What tools to use. e.g Ruby gems, like BCrypt - how secure?
-Worth looking at how many downloads the gem has had. e.g. BCrypt has had 62m downloads.
+* What tools to use? e.g Ruby gems, like BCrypt - how secure are they?
+It is worth looking at how many downloads the gem has had. e.g. BCrypt has had 62 million downloads.
 Look at how often it is updated.
-How good is the documenation - i.e. README.
-Not necessarily a concern that failing Travis.
+How good is the documenation on git hub (or elsewhere).
+It is not necessarily a concern that it is failing Travis.
-* Primary Keys - unique identifier for a row in a database table.
-Can have more than one per row.
-Not a good idea for anything that might need changing - e.g. emails as user could not then change it.
+* Primary Keys - unique identifiers for a row in a database table.
+You can have more than one per row.
+Not a good idea for anything that might need changing - e.g. emails, as user would not be able to change it.
 Useful article: https://www.itprotoday.com/sql-server/sql-design-how-choose-primary-key.
-Usually you would just use the Primary Serial Key.
+Usually you would just use the Primary Serial Key as the only primary key for a row of data.
-* When to use class methods and when yo use instance methods:
+* When to use class methods and when to use instance methods:
- * ```.all``` on, for example, the Peep class you would want class method as it needs to refer to all instances of the Peep class.
+ * ```.all``` on, for example, the Peep class you would want to be a class method as it needs to refer to all instances of the Peep class.
- * ORMs (e.g. Active Record) take out the need to think about class methods, as they have these methods as default.
+* ORMs (e.g. Active Record, Data Mapper) take out the need to think about class methods, as they have these methods as default.
 * ```require``` at top of Ruby file means you can all use the methods available in the module you are requiring.
 * Inheritance just allow the class that is inheriting to use all the attributes and methods in the class it is inheriting.
 * Many-to-many:
  * e.g. Tags and Posts (in Twitter)
   * Make a join table of the tag_id and the post_id.
   * Get the tag_id by searching for the name of the tag
   * Search for the tag_id in the joint table and return an array of the post_ids that have the tag_id we have searched for.
-   * Convert that array of post_ids into an array of posts.
+  * Convert that array of post_ids into an array of posts which we can then use.

 ### Weeks goals, etc
  * Main goal is learning a new language.
 Javascript is just a tool for learning a new language.